An overview of major construction activity in Vail.

 The Town of Vail and Vail Symposium invite the community to attend a panel discussion with wildlife biologists on the state of wildlife in the Gore Creek and Eagle River Valleys on Wednesday, March 6.
 The forum will be held from 5:30 to 7:30 p.m. at Donovan Pavilion.
 Doors open at 5 p.m. with the presentation beginning promptly at 5:30 p.m.

-The Town of Vail and Eagle River Water & Sanitation District will sponsor another installment in the Lunch with the Locals series at noon Tuesday, Jan.
-8 in the Grand View, located on the third level of the Lionshead Welcome Center.
-Attendees will enjoy a free lunch while listening to renowned aquatic entomologist Dave Rees discuss the aquatic insects of Gore Creek and what they can tell us about the creek’s health.
-Rees will offer an update on Gore Creek aquatic health based on...
+The Town of Vail and Eagle River Water & Sanitation District will sponsor another installment in the Lunch with the Locals series at noon on Wednesday, March 6 in the Grand View, located on the third level of the Lionshead Welcome Center.
+Attendees will enjoy a free lunch while listening to Bear Aware expert Thomas Griffin talk about how we can protect ourselves and wildlife from negative interactions.

 The Town of Vail Environmental Sustainability Team invites artists to submit their qualifications and images of previous art work to include painting, pastel or drawing for consideration in the town-wide program to educate the public about storm drains and promote the health of Gore Creek.